by Ted and Kate Hiscock

 (3.5miles) 2hours walking & 30 mins driving

-The walk is a steady climb up an unmetalled forest tack to the beautifully restored Chapelle de St. Laurent followed by a loop of footpaths through cork oak woods, taking in 2 ruined Mas before returning to the start.
-At no time is one more than two km from Chateau Valmy and is not difficult.
+This walk is a steady climb up an unmetalled forest track to the beautifully restored Chapelle de St. Laurent followed by a loop of footpaths through cork oak woods, taking in 2 ruined Mas before returning to the start.
+At no time is one more than two km from Chateau Valmy and it’s never too difficult.

 Good walking shoes essential.